Publications

 CLINICAL IMPACT: Intravascular ultrasound (IVUS) guidance during peripheral vascular revascularization has been introduced to improve the precision of the procedure.
 However, questions over the benefit of IVUS in terms of long-term clinical outcome and over cost have limited its use in everyday clinical practice.
 This study, performed in a Japanese health insurance claims database, demonstrates that use of IVUS provides a superior clinical outcome over the long term at a lower cost compared to angiography alone.
 These findings should encourage clinicians to use IVUS in routine peripheral vascular revascularization procedures and encourage providers to reduce barriers to use.

 Karacsonyi, Judit, Larissa Stanberry, Bahadir Simsek, Spyridon Kostantinis, Salman S Allana, Athanasios Rempakos, Brynn Okeson, et al. (2023) 2023.
-“Development of a Novel Score to Predict Urgent Mechanical Circulatory Support in Chronic Total Occlusion Percutaneous Coronary Intervention”.
+“Development of a Novel Score to Predict Urgent Mechanical Circulatory Support in Chronic Total Occlusion Percutaneous Coronary Intervention.”.
 The American Journal of Cardiology 202: 111-18. https://doi.org/10.1016/j.amjcard.2023.06.051.

 Estimating the likelihood of urgent mechanical circulatory support (MCS) can facilitate procedural planning and clinical decision-making in chronic total occlusion (CTO) percutaneous coronary intervention (PCI).
 We analyzed 2,784 CTO PCIs performed between 2012 and 2021 at 12 centers.
 The variable importance was estimated by a bootstrap applying a random forest algorithm to a propensity-matched sample (a ratio of 1:5 matching cases with controls on center).
 The identified variables were used to predict the risk of urgent MCS.
 The performance of the risk model was assessed in-sample and on 2,411 out-of-sample procedures that did not require urgent MCS.
 Urgent MCS was used in 62 (2.2%) of cases.
 Patients who required urgent MCS were older (70 [63 to 77] vs 66 [58 to 73] years, p = 0.003) compared with those who did not require urgent MCS.
 Technical (68% vs 87%, p <0.001) and procedural success (40% vs 85%, p <0.001) was lower in the urgent MCS group compared with cases that did not require urgent MCS.
 The risk model for urgent MCS use included retrograde crossing strategy, left ventricular ejection fraction, and lesion length.
 The resulting model demonstrated good calibration and discriminatory capacity with the area under the curve (95% confidence interval) of 0.79 (0.73 to 0.86) and specificity and sensitivity of 86% and 52%, respectively.
 In the out-of-sample set, the specificity of the model was 87%.
 The Prospective Global Registry for the Study of Chronic Total Occlusion Intervention CTO MCS score can help estimate the risk of urgent MCS use during CTO PCI.